-- Touch the Tesla "T" at the top center of the touchscreen.
-The popup window displays the VIN. - Stamped on a plate located at the top of the dashboard.
+- Touch Controls > Software. - Stamped on a plate located at the top of the dashboard.
 Can be seen by looking through the windshield. - Printed on the Statutory Plate, located on the door pillar.
 Can be seen when the front door is open.